Poverty in Cambodia: Gender dimensions

 Cambodian women experience higher levels of poverty compared to men.
 Although women participation in the labor force in Cambodia has increased from 76 to 80 percent in the years between 2008 and 2012, there are prominent gender inequalities in employment.
-Women participation in unpaid domestic work constrains their economic advancement.
+Women's participation in unpaid domestic work constrains their economic advancement.
 Women continue to participate significantly in the vulnerable employment sector, especially in agriculture.

 Gender wage gap remains high with women concentration in the low paying jobs such as forestry and retail trade.
 Just a small percent of women engage in highly paid employment occupations such as managers and technicians.
 Women have low levels of required skills to participate in meaningful employment and they also experience difficulties due to discrimination practices.

 In the long run, women suffer worse economic conditions compared to men and the rise in the number of female-headed households worsens the situation.
 Again, women are the primary caregivers, and they spend a lot of money on household consumption.
 Therefore, they have less money to save or buy assets.